smlindau/CandyLand/README.md

 # CandyLand
-Only tasty treats in here
+Only tasty, tantalizing treats in here